chargome/chargome.com/content/blog/clean-code-in-ts.md

 - *functions should do one thing, they should do it well, thy should do it only*
 - avoid mixing levels of abstractions within functions (e.g. `getSomeHighLevelValue()` and `.split(' #')`)
 - make the function top-down readable (see the TO technique below)
+- use consistent naming
+- use descriptive naming, don't bee afraid of long function names

 ### the "TO" technique
 **To** include the setups and teardowns, we include setups, then we include the test page content, and then we include the teardowns.